ga-dc/js1/03-21-functions-and-scope/readme.md

 Another interesting thing about functions is that they are just like objects or strings.
 You can pass a function into other functions as an argument, and can also use it just like any other object we've been working with.

+>Note: DRY doesn't mean you never do the same thing twice, it means you __never write the same code__ to do the same thing

 ---
 <a name="codealong1"></a>
 ## Function Declaration (20 min)